ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ISensorProjectionDisplayDistance.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorProjectionDisplayDistance.min`
+              - Minimum altitude above the facility, place or target from which the sensor projects.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorProjectionDisplayDistance.max`
+              - Maximum altitude above the facility, place or target from which the sensor projects.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorProjectionDisplayDistance.number_of_steps`
+              - Step count.
+Determines the interval between sensor projections.
+For a specified min/max altitude: the step count determines the number and altitude of projections to be displayed.
+Dimensionless.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorProjectionDisplayDistance.projects_thru_crossing`
+              - Specify whether the sensor's field-of-view will extend beyond specified crossings.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorProjectionDisplayDistance.altitude_crossing_sides`
+              - Indicates which crossings are computed and displayed in the 2D Graphics window.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorProjectionDisplayDistance.direction`
+              - Indicates the direction in which the sensor's field of view crosses the specified altitude.

 Import detail